mlcommons/croissant/docs/howto/labels.md

 `ml:label`, on top of being a number.
 This means that the dataset has originally been collected to train models that could predict the air temperature in ºC, given other parameters.
-Note that this does not prevent someone from using that same dataset for other purposes as predicting air
+Note that this does not prevent anyone from using that same dataset for other purposes than predicting air
 temperature: the `ml:label` `dataType` is indicative only.

 ### Defining a class